Periwinkles (Littorina spp.)

 A variety of periwinkles crawling on barnacles (photo credit: Zoe O’Toole)

 Description: Periwinkles are the group of smaller snails commonly found at Haystack Rock.
-They are a dark blue to black and very small, about half the size of a pinky nail.
+They are a dark blue to black and very small.
 They are often found near collections of dogwinkles and acorn barnacles.
 Baby hermit crabs some times live in periwinkle shells when they are too small to use other snail shells.

 Habitat: Different species of periwinkle can be found across the West Coast in intertidal zones.
 At Haystack Rock, periwinkles can be seen across tidal zones, but there are large concentrations in the upper tidal zone on algae covered rocks in the marine garden.

-Diet: These small snails scrape tiny pieces of algae off of rocks using their “radula” a ribbon like structure that is lined with teeth.
+Diet: These small snails scrape tiny pieces of algae off of rocks using their radula - a ribbon shaped tongue that is lined with teeth.
 They may also eat tiny zooplankton or larva if given the opportunity.

 Tide Pool Tidbits: